Are the cities of South Africa water scarce?

 Vegetable gardening

 This is not idle posturing; we have "walked the talk," providing over 80% of our own food.
-Whilst in the wet season there is mostly plentiful rain in many areas to plant fresh fruit and vegetables; greens, legumes and starches in particular in the dry months need a plentiful supply of water for irrigation.
+In the wet season there is mostly plentiful rain in many areas to plant fresh fruit and vegetables; but greens, legumes and starches in particular in the dry months need an adequate supply of water for irrigation.

 corn in flower